Frequently Asked Questions

 For those who choose to eat fish, the most important thing is to avoid species already threatened by overfishing, like bluefin tuna.
 Small-scale fishing with gear that’s friendly to marine mammals is preferable, but we need improve the management of fisheries worldwide to drastically reduce bycatch and overfishing before any type of fish can be considered a truly sustainable source of protein.

 As much as 40 percent of food produced in the United States is thrown away.
 That’s not only a waste of the food itself and the money spent on it, but it’s also a waste of the land, water, fuel, packaging and other resources that went into producing the food in the first place.
 And as food decomposes, it releases methane, which directly contributes to climate change.
+Learn more about how food waste harms wildlife.

 There are a number of ways to address food waste, from educating consumers to increasing opportunities to donate excess food and expanding composting programs.
 However, one of the greatest sources of agricultural waste is meat production.
 More than half of the grain grown in the United States is fed to livestock, and nearly half of the water used goes toward raising animals for food.
 Plant protein uses significantly less land, water and fossil fuels than animal protein, so by choosing to reduce your meat consumption, you’re already a step ahead in reducing your overall food waste.